Improving quality of life with palliative care

 - Manage symptoms (pain, nausea, fatigue, weakness, breathing problems, sleep issues, constipation or weight loss)

 - Talk about and plan the treatment with the whole care team

 - Make plans for future care and difficult health choices

 - Find emotional and spiritual support through counseling or community resources

 Palliative care vs. hospice care

-Both hospice and palliative care give support and comfort to maintain your quality of life.
+Both hospice and palliative care give support and comfort.
 However, palliative care is given to patients at any stage of a serious illness or injury.
-Hospice is for people near the end-of-life who are no longer receiving cure-related treatment.
-While you might receive palliative care while in hospice, the two are not the same.
+Hospice is for patients near the end-of-life who are no longer receiving cure-related treatment.

-For people not in the hospital, call Legacy Medical Group–Palliative Care at 503-413-6862 for more information.
+For patients not in the hospital, call Legacy Medical Group-Palliative Care at 503-413-6862 for more information.